 How can you possibly shop around for the best price, wait for a sale or a coupon on something you absolutely need right now?

 You can’t.
 Many times you may be forced to go to a convenience store, and pay through the nose for that convenience.
 I have nothing against convenience stores, but does anyone NOT know that the prices are much, much higher than at a grocery store?
+If you’re trying to pay off credit card debt, shopping at a convenience store doesn’t help at all.

 But anyway, keeping an inventory control system on goods that you use frequently is simple.
 Way back in history, just out of high school I worked in a factory.
 The principals of the material control department relate directly to inventory management in the home.